 When Geoff joined the Army in 1973 - in the Vietnam War's final years - anti-war sentiment lingered among the public.
-Marching with his battalion on ANZAC Day was a difficult experience.

-"We knew that the community didn't like us, and it was hard to march through the town and have people spitting at you," he recalls.
+Marching with march through the town and have people spitting at you," he recalls.

 Fortunately, ANZAC Day is very different these days - especially in Geoff's more recent home of Toowoomba.